danielbodnar/awesome-stars/BY-LANG.md

 - [jonfairbanks/local-rag](https://github.com/jonfairbanks/local-rag) - Ingest files for retrieval augmented generation (RAG) with open-source Large Language Models (LLMs), all without 3rd parties or sensitive data leaving your network.
 - [darrenburns/elia](https://github.com/darrenburns/elia) - A snappy, keyboard-centric terminal user interface for interacting with large language models.
 Chat with ChatGPT, Claude, Llama 3, Phi 3, Mistral, Gemma and more.
 - [entropy-research/Devon](https://github.com/entropy-research/Devon) - Devon: An open-source pair programmer
-- [intel-analytics/ipex-llm](https://github.com/intel-analytics/ipex-llm) - Accelerate local LLM inference and finetuning (LLaMA, Mistral, ChatGLM, Qwen, Baichuan, Mixtral, Gemma, Phi, MiniCPM, etc.) on Intel CPU and GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Fl
+- [intel-analytics/ipex-llm](https://github.com/intel-analytics/ipex-llm) - Accelerate local LLM inference and finetuning (LLaMA, Mistral, ChatGLM, Qwen, Baichuan, Mixtral, Gemma, Phi, MiniCPM, etc.) on Intel XPU (e.g., local PC with iGPU and NPU, discrete GPU such as Arc, Fl
 - [valiantlynx/ollama-docker](https://github.com/valiantlynx/ollama-docker) - Welcome to the Ollama Docker Compose Setup!
 This project simplifies the deployment of Ollama using Docker Compose, making it easy to run Ollama with all its dependencies in a containerized environment
 - [docker/genai-stack](https://github.com/docker/genai-stack) - Langchain + Docker + Neo4j + Ollama
 - [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
 This tool combines the capabil